Introduction

 The Dean Forest Railway (The DFR) is situated just off the A48 at Lydney in the Forest of Dean in Gloucestershire.
 It runs for just over four miles from its junction with Network Rail in the south to its northern terminus at Parkend.

-Its main centre is at Norchard in the middle of the line.
 This is well sign posted from the centre of Lydney.
 Norchard has a large free car park, a very well stocked shop, an attractive museum (with a selection of telecoms exhibits among the railwayana), a cafe and workshops, sheds etc. It is usually best to come to Norchard to join the trains as you may catch a train going in either direction and so have the least waiting time.

 The main telephone exchange, a UAX13, is housed in the museum at Norchard and is situated behind a glass wall allowing customers to view the apparatus.

 Telephones are provided so that calls may be made through the exchange and the progress of the calls can be watched through the glass.
+The selectors have been equipped with "In Use" lights to help visitors follow the progress of the call.

 There is a second Strowger exchange situated at Parkend but this is not visible to passengers.
+This has been constructed from recovered PABX4 equipment.

 As a final back up, BT lines are installed in the signal boxes and at the main centre at Norchard.